Advance your spoken and written Arabic skills through community service and immersion in Moroccan culture.

 Work with a Moroccan NGO for the Community Service Project.

-Gain practical work experience at an NGO dealing with social, environmental, human rights, education, or healthcare issues.
+Get practical experience at an NGO dealing with social, environmental, human rights, education, or healthcare issues.
 You will also attend a related weekly course focused on ethics and the cross-cultural experience, fieldwork methods, and writing an academic paper.

 Key Topics of Study